TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Although I think it was the same with that mega.nz build

 - Inventory GUI still acts up

-- Balance grenades
-	- +0.1ms delay
-	- A little increase in price

 - ask glenn about those tokens